Origin

 Explore next: How Location Affects Coffee Flavor, Coffee Origin Labels.

-Buying Risks By Process
+Buying Risks by Process

 Natural coffees can show ferment defects if poorly dried.
 Wet-hulled coffees can be earthy in a desirable or defective way.
 Honey labels can be inconsistently used.
 Monsooned coffees may be low-acid but not universally delicate.
 Washed coffees can be clean and structured, but they are not automatically complex.